jerryaoverton/business-model-simulation/community/README.md

 The following is a description of fields contained in the `smartcity.businessmodel.csv` file:

+Field | Description | Range
+cns1, cns2 | current consumers (millions) for the competitor’s business model and our business model innovation respectively | 0-100

 -	cns1, cns2: current consumers (millions) for the competitor’s business model and our business model innovation respectively.
 Range: 0-100
 -	pcn1, pcn2: potential consumers (millions) for the competitor’s business model and our business model innovation respectively.
 Range: 0-100
 -	inv1, inv2: coefficient of innovation for the competitor’s business model and our business model innovation respectively.
 Range: 0.01-0.10